AndrewEllis93/Print-Tuning-Guide/README.md

 **1)** Print multiple test cubes with variations of 2% EM.
 - You can do this all in once plate by adjusting settings for each object.
 Save it as a .3mf file for reuse later.
-    - **SuperSlicer / Prusa Slicer:**
+    - **Prusa Slicer:**
+        - There is no way to set the EM per object.
+You will have to print the test objects one at a time.

+    - **SuperSlicer:**
         - **(!)
 Make sure to set your EM to 1 in the filament settings.** \
         The per-object EM settings are a percentage that is **multiplied by** the EM in your filament settings.
-Cura and Prusa Slicer do not have per object Extrusion Multiplier settings so each test cube will need to be printed separately.

         1) ![](Images/EM-1.png)

         2) ![](Images/EM-PerObject.png)

         3) ![](Images/EM-PerObject-2.png)

         4) ![](Images/EM-PerObject-3.png)

     - **Cura:**